Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Mariners have posted a mark of 1-4.
+- In six games as the underdog over the last 10 matchups, the Mariners have posted a mark of 2-4.

-- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on seven occasions.
+- In their last 10 games with an over/under, the Mariners and their opponents have combined to eclipse the total six times.

-- The Mariners have put together a 1-6-0 record against the runline over their previous 10 matchups (bookmakers set runlines in seven of those games).
+- The Mariners have had a spread set in six of their past 10 games, and they have failed to cover the spread each time.

 Mariners Betting Records & Stats

-- The Mariners have been victorious in seven, or 33.3%, of the 21 contests they have been chosen as underdogs in this season.
+- The Mariners have come away with eight wins in the 22 contests they have been listed as the underdogs in this season.

-- This season, Seattle has won one of its seven games when it's the underdog by at least +115 on the moneyline.
+- Seattle has a record of 1-6 when it's set as an underdog of +115 or more by sportsbooks this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Mariners have a 46.5% chance of pulling out a win.
+- The Mariners have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, Seattle and its opponents have hit the over in 31 of its 62 games with a total.
+- Seattle and its opponents have hit the over in 31 of its 63 games with a total this season.

-- The Mariners have posted a record of 4-9-0 against the spread this season.
+- The Mariners are 4-9-0 against the spread in their 13 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!